 "Series starring a big high-tech 18-wheeler.
 The driver, the title's 'Highwayman' was one of a team of federal marshals empowered to right wrongs "where ordinary laws do not reach" - and to haul special cargo.
 The truck was heavily armed, and had a cab that turned into a helicopter for quick escapes."

-CBS's version of DC Comics' The Flash is yet another case wherein my opinion tends to disagree with the majority: outside of a likeable cast featured John Wesley Shipp, Amanda Pays, and Alex Desert, I just couldn't get excited about the property.
-(It premiered on this day in 1990.)
-I did appreciate the producers efforts to 'grim it up a bit' much as Tim Burton had done theatrically with 1989's Batman motion picture; but there was just no way to sustain that level of production once it morphed into a telefilm to a weekly procedural.
+CBS's version of DC Comics' The Flash is yet another case wherein my opinion tends to disagree with the majority: outside of a likeable supporting cast like Amanda Pays and Alex Desert, I just couldn't get excited about the property.
+(It premiered on this day in 1990 in the U.S.) I did appreciate the producers efforts to 'grim it up a bit' much as Tim Burton had done theatrically with 1989's Batman motion picture; but there was just no way to sustain that level of production once it morphed into a telefilm to a weekly procedural.
 Here's the premise as provided by IMDB.com:

 "A police forensic scientist, Barry Allen, battles crimes as the super-fast superhero 'The Flash.'"